Facts & Statistics

 - U.S. News & World Report rankings placed the Duke University School of Nursing #2 nationally for its Doctor of Nursing Practice Program and Family Nurse Practitioner Program ranked #1.

-- Three of Duke's medical education specialty programs were also ranked in the top 10 by U.S. News & World Report - Internal Medicine was ranked #4, Geriatrics was ranked #6 and Family Medicine was ranked #3.
+- Three of Duke's medical education specialty programs were also ranked in the top 10 by U.S. News & World Report - Anesthesiology, Internal Medicine and Surgery were each ranked #5 in their categories, as well as Radiology at #6, Psychiatry ranked #8 and Obstetrics and Gynecology at #9.

 - Duke Regional Hospital was ranked #4 in the Raleigh-Durham area by U.S. News & World Report, and Duke Raleigh Hospital was also ranked #6 in the Raleigh-Durham area.